manvimishra15/manvimishra15/README.md

 ---

-## 🔍 What You’ll Find Here
+## 🔍 What My GitHub Represents

-- Full-stack projects with real-world structure
+- Full-stack applications with real-world structure
-- Thoughtfully built frontend systems
+- Backend APIs designed for clarity and scale
-- Backend APIs designed for clarity & scale
+- Frontend systems built with intent, not shortcuts
-- Experiments with animation, motion, and 3D
+- Experiments in animation, motion, and 3D interaction

-Each repository reflects **how I think and build**, not just what I know.
+Every repository reflects **how I think as an engineer**, not just what I know.

 ---